aloozchips/OneUIEmojiPack/README.md

 A: Yes, but conflicts may arise if another module modifies the system font.
 Disable conflicting modules if issues occur.

 ## Troubleshooting
 Emojis may break after reinstalling/updating apps or clearing app data.
-Tap the **Action** button (available fron v7.1) to apply emojis.
+Tap the **Action** button (available from v7.1) to apply emojis.
 If the issue persists, reboot your device.

 ## Special Thanks to:
 - [zFont3](https://play.google.com/store/apps/details?id=com.htetznaing.zfont2&hl=en) dev || [@HtetzNaing](https://t.me/HtetzNaing)